mhanger/3D-Challenge/README.md

 The enterprise boilerplate has some built in patterns that are a bit different from the standard vuex structure.

-There is an extra layer in /state/helpers.js which helps to organize the standard vuex mapState, mapGetters, mapActions a bit better, and makes calling them easier within the components, such as home.vue for example.
+There is an extra layer in /state/helpers.js which helps to organize the standard vuex mapState, mapGetters, mapActions a bit better, and makes calling them easier within the components.

 I probably could have just used the standard vue cli for this project, but wanted to evaluate this boilerplate for large scale applications.

-With more time, I would like to have created more interaction with the store rather than just using eventBus to pass the button action around.
+I would like to have created more interaction with the store rather than using eventBus to pass the button action around, but ran out of time.
+Button action and swatch info utilize vuex store.

+I used a separate and slightly out of date version of GLTFLoader in order to get the testing platform to work correctly.
+I could use the newer ObjectLoader or with more time I could find the boilerplate setting needed to transpile the GLTFLoader.

+Tests can be run with:

+yarn test

 ## Documentation